phillippro/astrobridge/README.md

 3. Run code
    The bash code is used to calibrate all images.
    You can use it like this:
-   source astro_bridge_jpg.sh e1 e2
+   source astrobridge_jpg.sh e1 e2
    or
-   /bin/bash astro_bridge_jpg.sh e1 e2
+   /bin/bash astrobridge_jpg.sh e1 e2
    or
-   ./astro_bridge_jpg.sh e1 e2
+   ./astrobridge_jpg.sh e1 e2
    , where e1, e2 are exposure time of darks and flats separately.

-- The code astro_bridge_jpg.sh and calibration_jpg.sh should be put into calibration/
+- The code astrobridge_jpg.sh and calibration_jpg.sh should be put into calibration/

-- The code resize_jpg.py is used to resize jpg files

 4. Note
 - Our software will skip the calibratoin of those photos who has already